A Guide for Laceration Care

 While it isn’t always the case, doctors sometimes choose to give antibiotics to senior patients with wounds, since they typically have weaker immune systems.
 The same goes for those suffering from HIV or AIDS or certain autoimmune conditions.

-If you have a cut or laceration and need immediate care, visit Prime Urgent Care Clinic in Pearland.
+If you have a cut or laceration and need immediate care, visit Prime Urgent Care Clinic in Pearland, Missouri City, and Sugar Land.
 We are available to treat your wounds to prevent infection and scarring.